 The events of the last few months have worn me down.
 We seem to be living in an onslaught of horrible events, injustices, and a chronic condition of Covid fatigue.
 The continual stress of these circumstances and recent unrest has felt like a weight pressing down with no near sign … [Read more...] about Delighting Through Despair

 A decade or more ago I remember waking up and realizing that I didn’t have chronic headaches anymore, or constant stomach issues, and that my jaw didn’t always feel like it was going to lockup.
 I used to think that was normal.
 I was running at such high speed in work and … [Read more...] about The Path Out of Self-Induced Stress and Worry

 As I’m writing this I’m watching both of my kids dangle from harnesses thirty feet in the air.
 While they’re fixed on conquering the rockwall, I’m fixed on all the ways this could go wrong.
 “They’ve done this 1,000 times.
-Stop worrying about what could go wrong and love a … [Read more...] about The Weight of Worry
+Stop worrying about what could go wrong and … [Read more...] about The Weight of Worry